kaifangDeng/SGDCI-CI-ToD_with_Coref_and_AMR/README.md

 ## Contact us

-- Just feel free to open issues or send us email ([me](mailto:1678421106@qq.com)) if you have any problems or find some mistakes in this dataset.
+- Just feel free to open issues or send us email ([me](mailto:1678421106@qq.com)) if you have any problems or find some mistakes in this code.

 ## Reference
 This code is mainly based on